dmx-systems/dmx-linqa/README.md

 ## Minimum configuration

 The minimum Linqa configuration consist of 2 languages and a DeepL API key.
-Add entries to DMX's `conf/config.properties` file, e.g.
+Add entries to DMX's `conf/config.properties` file (lines beginning with `#` are comments), e.g.

     ## Linqa
     dmx.linqa.lang1 = de